 - 1. That Cabinet recommends to Full Council that the Council Tax Reduction Schemes and Prescribed Requirements (Wales) Regulations SI 2013/3029 ("the Prescribed Requirements Regulations") and the Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (Wales) (Amendment) Regulations 2014 SI 2014/66 be adopted. - 2.
 That any amendments to Regulations made by the Welsh Government are reflected in the scheme. - 3.
 That the national scheme is adopted with the following discretions: - - That the Council should continue to allow Extended Payments up to a maximum of 4 weeks. - That the Council should continue to disregard War Widow and War Disablement pensions in assessing income for Council Tax Reduction. - That the Council should continue to allow Backdated Reductions for a period up to 26 weeks. - 4.
-That Cabinet approves the use of the Urgent Decision Procedure set out in Section 14:14 of the Council's Constitution in order to enable the Council Tax Reduction Scheme to be approved by Council by 31 January 2022 and be in place for implementation from 1 April 2022.
+That the use of paragraph 15.14.2(ii) of the Council's Constitution (urgent decision procedure) be authorised to allow the report to be considered at Full Council on 5th December, 2022.

-Reason for Recommendations
+Reasons for Recommendations

-1-4 To enable the Council Tax Reduction Scheme to be approved by Council by 31 January 2022 and be in place for implementation from 1 April 2022.
+- 1-3 To enable the Council Tax Reduction Scheme to be approved by Council by 31st January, 2023 and be in place for implementation from 1st April, 2023. - 4.
+To allow the consideration of the report at the next Council meeting.